farhan5248/demingdriventesting/Communicating the strategy to QA/Culture of Easy Ownership.md

 This was our direction or challenge

 > We want to become a Quality Assistance team.
-We will make it easier for developers to own the execution of our test cases such that we assist them build defect free code.
+We will make it easier for developers to own the execution of our test cases such that we assist them build defect-free code.
 We'll do this by having a culture of easy ownership so we can swarm to solve problems and collectively free up our team's time and having a culture of continuous improvement where we keep looking for better ways of working.

 I should emphasise that the improvements were not intended to make individual efficiency by optimising locally.
 They had to optimise globally by taking a systems thinking view of our goal.